 - Health Care Transactions.
-Represented multiple community hospitals, large health systems and other health care providers in affiliations and joint ventures, including membership substitution, sale of controlling interests and asset sales.
+Represented multiple community hospitals, large health systems and other health care providers across the country in affiliations and joint ventures, including membership substitution, sale of controlling interests, and asset sales.
 Represented nonprofit hospital system in the sale of its assisted living facility to a for-profit buyer.
 Represented a community hospital in physician network development and integration.
 Represented a large nonprofit hospital in an innovative genomics joint venture with a for-profit laboratory testing company.

 - Academic Medical Centers.
+Represented multiple universities and academic medical centers in structuring and negotiating acquisitions, alignment, restructuring, and spin-off transactions.
 Counseled a national university regarding strategic options related to spin-off or realignment of controlled teaching hospital and faculty practice plans, and separation of credit structures.
 Advised a national university regarding evaluation and negotiation of spin-off transactions for its controlled teaching hospital, including with respect to potential transactions with both a for-profit and non-profit acquirer.

 - Public Finance.
-Participated in more than $3 billion in various tax-exempt and taxable bond offerings for multiple health care and biotech clients in Massachusetts, New York, Connecticut and California as borrower’s, bond and underwriter’s counsel.
+Participated in more than $5 billion in various tax-exempt and taxable bond offerings for multiple health care, higher education and biotech clients in Massachusetts, New York, Connecticut and California as borrower’s, bond and underwriter’s counsel.